 In a move that reversed the downward slide in its store count, Albertson's greatly expanded its presence in Texas with the purchase of 50 supermarkets and three distributions centers (among other assets) from family-owned and Lubbock-based United Supermarkets.
 The deal (the terms of which were not disclosed) closed in October 2013.
 United operates as an independent unit of Albertson's.
 Albertson's, which has about 75 stores in Texas, should benefit from United's strong reputation in north and west Texas.
 The acquired stores continue to do business under the United, Market Street, and Amigos banners.
 The purchase is a reversal of sorts for Albertson's, whose recent history has been marked by retreat from some markets, including California and Utah, and big cutbacks in others, such as Colorado, Florida, and Texas.

-In March 2013 Albertson's LLC acquired all of the remaining Albertson's grocery stores in California, Idaho, Montana, North Dakota, Nevada, Oregon, Wyoming, and Utah that were formerly owned by SUPERVALU.
+In March 2013 the company acquired all of the remaining Albertson's grocery stores in California, Idaho, Montana, North Dakota, Nevada, Oregon, Wyoming, and Utah that were formerly owned by SUPERVALU.
 The purchase included 877 stores in all.

-Albertson's LLC is one of two divisions of AB Acquisition LLC, which is owned by the New York-based private equity Cerberus Capital Management and four real estate companies.
-AB Acquisition LLC has agreed to acquire another greatly diminished grocery operator, Safeway, for $9.4 billion.
+Albertson's is one of two divisions of AB Acquisition, which is owned by the New York-based private equity Cerberus Capital Management and four real estate companies.
+AB Acquisition also acquired another greatly diminished grocery operator, Safeway, and merged the two to create a nationwide grocery store company with 2,230 stores under 16 names, nearly 30 distribution facilities, and about 20 manufacturing plants.